ServiceStackApps/Chat-React/README.md

 - [Sidebar.jsx](https://github.com/ServiceStackApps/Chat-React/blob/master/src/ChatReact/ChatReact/js/components/Sidebar.jsx)
 - [Footer.jsx](https://github.com/ServiceStackApps/Chat-React/blob/master/src/ChatReact/ChatReact/js/components/Footer.jsx)

-As well as a top-level `ChatApp` component to glue the different components together:
+As well as a top-level `ChatApp`, used to compose the different components together:

 - [ChatApp.jsx](https://github.com/ServiceStackApps/Chat-React/blob/master/src/ChatReact/ChatReact/js/components/ChatApp.jsx)

-### High-level Structure and Design
+### High-level Structure and Design First

 The first step in porting to React is getting the layout and structure of your App right, so for the first pass just the HTML markup was extracted into each Component, where the initial cut of [Footer.jsx](https://github.com/ServiceStackApps/Chat-React/blob/master/src/ChatReact/ChatReact/js/components/Footer.jsx) before adding any behavior just looked like: